Configure OpenWA with environment variables

 WEBHOOK_RETRY_DELAY | 5000 | Delay between webhook retries in milliseconds |

-WEBHOOK_SSRF_PROTECT | true | Block webhook deliveries to internal/reserved addresses |
+WEBHOOK_SSRF_PROTECT | true | Block webhook deliveries to internal/reserved addresses.
+Since v0.20.0 the opt-out (false) no longer follows redirects: see WEBHOOK_SSRF_REDIRECTS (breaking) |

 RATE_LIMIT_MEDIUM_LIMIT | 100 | Max requests per window (the enforced tier) |